 Sappada (Italy), Sunday 11 July 2010

-Therefore, two-thirds of the entrants decided to take part in the Peralba Mini Sky Race through the Carnic Alps in the far north of Italy.
+Therefore, two-thirds of the entrants to this mountain running event decided to take part in the Peralba Mini Sky Race.

 The start and finish of both races was in the village of Sappada, a ski and holiday resort with many pretty wooden houses.

 Marmots whistled and cows rang their bells when runners passed.
-Those participants who took their time on the course could also see some chamois.
+Those participants who took their time on the course could also spot some chamois.

 Results Peralba Skymarathon 2010: